-As a food blogger, I am always interested to test the recipes by sharing them with other people, for the feedback.
+As a food blogger, I am always interested in testing the recipes by sharing them with others for feedback.
 What better opportunity than testing the “waters” with your own family and friends?

 This dip is usually a simple cream cheese layer topped with cranberry sauce.
-My recipe is made with cream cheese mixed with green onions, salt and pepper topped with fresh cranberries cooked with warming spices and a serrano pepper for added heat.
+My recipe is made with cream cheese mixed with green onions, salt, and pepper topped with fresh cranberries cooked with warming spices and serrano pepper for added heat.

-I used cinnamon, cloves, nutmeg and a little bit of serrano pepper for heat (it is up to you how spicy you make it).
-I also added orange juice freshly squeezed.
+I used cinnamon, cloves, nutmeg, and a little bit of serrano pepper for heat (it is up to you how spicy you make it).
+I also added freshly squeezed orange juice.

-This appetizer is extremely easy to make and absolutely delicious.
-In my opinion nothing screams more festive than cranberries and orange together during the holidays.
+This appetizer is effortless to make and absolutely delicious.
+In my opinion, nothing screams more festive than cranberries and orange together during the holidays.

-I started with the cranberries.
+Start with cranberries.
 Of course, you can use canned cranberries, but if you want this dip to go to the next level, use fresh or frozen cranberries.
-I try to freeze cranberries when they are in season, and take advantage of them later.
+I try to freeze cranberries when they are in season and take advantage of them later.

 Add the rest of the ingredients and allow the pot to come to a boil.
-You will notice that after about 5 minutes of simmering, the cranberries will burst open creating a thicker sauce.
+After about 5 minutes of simmering, you will notice that the cranberries will burst open, creating a thicker sauce.

 Give it a good stir once in a while and let it simmer for another 5 minutes or until the sauce has thickened.
-Allow them to cool, then add part of the sliced almonds to it and mix.
+Allow the sauce to cool, then add part of the sliced almonds to it.
+Mix.

 Chop the green onions and preserve a teaspoon of them for decoration.
 Mix the cream cheese with the green onions and add salt and pepper to your taste.